emqx/cloud-docs/en_US/billing/billing_information.md

 # View and Edit Your Billing Information

-To view and update your billing information:
+You can view and update your billing information on the Billing Overview page.
+Go to the Cloud Console and select **Billing** -> **Overview** from the top menu.

-1. Navigate to the Billing Overview page.
+## View Billing Information

-2. In the right top section of the page, you can find the Billing Information block.
+On the top right area of the Overview page, you can see **Pagyment Info**.

-- If you haven't added a card, click + button to add a new card.
+- If you haven't added a card, click **+ Add** to add a new card.
 - If you have added a card, your card information will be displayed in the block including card last four numbers, expire date, and when the card had been added.
 - Click **Change Info** to update card information.
 - Click **Got a problem?** if you have any issues in updating card information.
 You can contact us through the **Tickets** in the top menu or by emailing us.

-## Add or Update your Billing Information
+## Add or Update Billing Information

-Please fill the details as needed.
+On the **Edit Payment Method** pop-up dialogue, fill the required fields.
+The following table provides instructions on how to fill each field.
 <table>
    <tr>
       <th>Field</th>
       <th>Necessity</th>
-      <th>Action</th>
+      <th>Instruction</th>
    </tr>
    <tr>
       <td>Country</td>